PacktPublishing/Building-Serverless-Python-Web-Services-with-Zappa/README.md

 This book covers the following exciting features:
 Build, test, and deploy a simple web service using AWS CLI.
-Integrate Flask-based Python applications, via AWS-CLI configuration.
+Integrate Flask-based Python applications, via AWS CLI configuration.
 Design Rest APIs integrated with Zappa for Flask and Django.
 Create a project in the Pyramid framework and configure it with Zappa.
 Generate SSL Certificates using Amazon Certificate Manager.